 Table of Contents

-The hip joint is one of the most important joints in the body for movement, like walking or dancing.
+The lower limb is engineered for two massive responsibilities: bearing the entire weight of the upper body and locomotion (movement).
+The hip joint is one of the most important joints in the body for complex movements like walking, running, or dancing.
+It relies on a strong bony foundation.

-The bony pelvis is a basin-shaped ring of bones connecting the vertebral column to the femurs, formed by the sacrum, coccyx, and the two hip bones (Os coxae).
+The bony pelvis is a massive, basin-shaped ring of bones connecting the flexible vertebral column to the femurs (thigh bones).
+It is formed by the sacrum, the coccyx (tailbone), and the two large hip bones (Os coxae).

 The Hip Bone (Os Coxa)